Hausdorff dimension of Cantor intersections and robust heterodimensional cycles for heterochaos horseshoe maps

 We adopt the definition of thickness by Palis and Takens \cite{PalTak93} that is equivalent to the one by Newhouse \cite{New70}.
-Let $S$ be a Cantor set in $\mathbb R$. {\it A gap of} $S$ is a connected component of $\mathbb R\setminus S$. {\it A bounded gap} is a gap which is bounded.
+Let $S$ be a Cantor set in $\mathbb R$.
+A {\it gap} of $S$ is a connected component of $\mathbb R\setminus S$.
+A {\it bounded gap} is a gap which is bounded.
 Let $G$ be any bounded gap and $x$ be a boundary point of $G$.
-Let $I$ be {\it the bridge of $S$ at $x$}, i.e., the maximal interval in $\mathbb R$ such that: \begin{itemize} \item[$\circ$] $x$ is a boundary point of $I$;

-\item[$\circ$] $I$ contains no point of a gap whose Euclidean length is at least $|G|$. \end{itemize} The thickness of $S$ at $x$ is defined by $\tau(S,x)=|I|/|G|$.
-The {\it thickness} $\tau(S)$ of $S$ is the infimum of $\tau(S,x)$ over all boundary points $x$ of bounded gaps.
-Two Cantor sets $S_1$, $S_2$ in $\mathbb R$ are said to be {\it interleaved} if neither set is contained in the closure of a gap of the other set.
+Let $I$ denote the {\it bridge of $S$ at $x$}, i.e., the maximal interval in $\mathbb R$ that satisfies $x\in\partial I$, and contains no point of a gap whose Euclidean length is at least $|G|$.
+The thickness of $S$ at $x$ (the local thickness) is defined by The {\it thickness} $\tau(S)$ of $S$ is the infimum of $\tau(S,x)$ over all boundary points $x$ of bounded gaps.
+We say two Cantor sets $S_1$, $S_2$ in $\mathbb R$ are {\it interleaved} if neither set is contained in the closure of a gap of the other set.

 \begin{lemma}[the gap lemma \cite{New70}] Let $S_1, S_2$ be two interleaved Cantor sets in $\mathbb R$ such that $\tau(S_1)\tau(S_2)>1$.
 Then $S_1\cap S_2$ is non-empty. \end{lemma}